mdn/content/files/en-us/web/api/serviceworkerglobalscope/backgroundfetchsuccess_event/index.md

 When a [background fetch](/en-US/docs/Web/API/Background_Fetch_API) operation completes successfully (meaning that all individual network requests have completed successfully), the browser starts the service worker, if necessary, and fires the `backgroundfetchsuccess` event in the service worker's global scope.

 In the handler for this event, the service worker can retrieve and store the responses (for example, using the {{domxref("Cache")}} API).
-To access the response data the service worker uses the event's {{domxref("BackgroundFetchEvent/registration", "registration")}} property.
+To access the response data, the service worker uses the event's {{domxref("BackgroundFetchEvent/registration", "registration")}} property.

 In the background fetch API, the browser shows a UI element to the user to indicate the progress of the operation.
 In the `backgroundfetchsuccess` handler, the service worker can update that UI to show that the operation has completed successfully.
 To do this the handler calls the event's {{domxref("BackgroundFetchUpdateUIEvent/updateUI", "updateUI()")}} method, passing in a new title and/or icons.